nikitashvid/schoolproject/README.md

  4+gb RAM

 # Install
-requirements.txt will help you...
-I guess
+requirements.txt is needed libs to start it

-starting through communism.py ...
-I guess.
+starting through communism.py then use bind and enjoy a little of funcs

 # Usage
 After all being installed and started use CTRL+ALT+A and then say something.